Inverse $t$-source problem and a strict positivity property for coupled subdiffusion systems

 Further assume that $\bm C,\bm g$ satisfy {\rm\eqref{eq-cond-C}--\eqref{eq-cond-rq}} and $\bm\rho$ satisfies

 Then for arbitrary $k\in\{1,\dots,K\}$ and arbitrary $\bm x_0\in\Om,$ the condition $u_k=0$ at $\{\bm x_0\}\times(0,T)$ implies $\bm\rho=\bm0$ in $(0,T)$. \end{thm}

+The above theorem greatly relaxes the setting of Theorem \ref{thm-Lip} by observing only an arbitrary component of $\bm u$ at an arbitrary point $\bm x_0$.
+Such a relaxation is achieved at the cost of downgrading the Lipschitz stability to merely uniqueness and alternatively assuming a non-identically vanishing condition \eqref{eq-cond-rq} on $\bm g$.
 At a first glance, the above theorem succeeds in identifying all components of unknown $\bm\rho$ simultaneously by the single point observation of a single component of $\bm u$.
-However, it relies on the restrictive structural constrain \eqref{eq-cond-mu}, which means that components in $\bm\rho$ are no longer independent but are dominated by a common underlying function $\mu$.
+However, it relies on the restrictive structural constraint \eqref{eq-cond-mu}, which means that components in $\bm\rho$ are no longer independent but are dominated by a common underlying function $\mu$.
 Such a restriction originates from the process of applying the coupled Duhamel's principle to our problem.
-An even special but seemingly acceptable case of \eqref{eq-cond-mu} could be
+As an obvious sufficiently condition of \eqref{eq-cond-mu}, an even special but seemingly acceptable case of \eqref{eq-cond-mu} could be

 that is, governing equations of all components share the same fractional order and the temporal part of the source term.
 Anyway, Theorem \ref{thm-ISP} actually recovers one scalar-valued unknown by observing one scalar-valued function, which coincides with the similar result for a single equation in \cite{LRY16} but technical more involved.
 Indeed, owing to the non-negativity assumption \eqref{eq-cond-rq}, the observable component $u_k$ is allowed to vanish identically at $t=0$, which is impossible for a single equation.